Sechenov University Graduate Creates Innovative VR Emergency Simulator

 Yulia Kolosova

 The project already includes a prototype of virtual simulators available for both individual specialists and groups of medical professionals.
-The program includes two modes: a training mode with prompts and a control mode without them, allowing medical professionals to assess their mistakes and improve their skills in real-time.
+The program includes two modes: training with prompts and control without them, which allows medical workers to assess their mistakes and improve their skills in real-time.

-Yulia Kolosova is confident that the simulator will be especially useful in the field of primary care and for specialized doctors.
+Yulia Kolosova is confident that the simulator will be especially useful in the field of primary care and for doctors of narrow specialization.
 The completion of testing and the introduction of the new VR simulator is scheduled for 2027.

 Read more on the topic: